datumbox/clamtk-gtk3/README.md

 ### DEBs

-You should be able to just double-click the .deb file to install it.
-This assumes you have permissions to install programs, of course.
-Your package manager should grab any necessary dependencies.
+You should be able to just double click the .deb file to install it.
+Your package manager should retrieve any necessary dependencies.

 From the commandline, you can do this:

+    `sudo apt install clamtk`

+If you downloaded the file, then use this:

-    sudo apt install clamtk-*.deb
+    `sudo apt install clamtk_6.03-1_all.deb`

 To remove clamtk:

     sudo dpkg --purge clamtk

-Note that the Debian/Ubuntu builds are and have always been gpg-signed.
+Note that the Debian/Ubuntu builds are and always have been gpg-signed.

 ### Integrity